SUSE/connect/doc/OEM-Partner-API.md

 The documentation will be available at [localhost:8080/swagger-ui](http://localhost:8080/swagger-ui).

-`http_server` is a Pyhton 3 script which uses standard Python libraries to run a HTTP server for the current directory.
+`http_server` is a Pyhton 3 script which uses standard Python libraries to run an HTTP server for the current directory.

 ## Authentication